 Create, Discuss, Travel, Feast, Learn, Change Tracks

-Train of Thought is less about trains than about the relationships and discoveries that the journey will enable.
-When the train can’t take us where we want to go, we’ll defect for a while to buses and cars, and rejoin the VIA train route when we can.
+Train of Thought was less about the “trains” than about the “thought”: about relationships and discoveries that the journey enabled.
+When the train couldn’t take us where we wanted to go, we defected for a while to buses and cars, and rejoined the VIA train route when we could.

 Ruth and Ted came up with the current Train of Thought notion on one such occasion: driving from Vancouver to Enderby in 2004.
 Even earlier, Dale Hamilton had imagined a community play project on the cross-country train, but was unable to pursue the project.
-The idea percolated and the conversation evolved and expanded over the years to include other national colleagues, arts disciplines and traditions.
+The idea percolated and the conversation evolved and expanded over the years to include other colleagues, arts disciplines and traditions.

 Finally, to bring the idea to fruition, Ruth Howard and Jumblies designed a multi-year scheme for national community arts development, with Train of Thought as a culminating event.
 In 2012, Jumblies was fortunate to receive funding for this initiative from The J.W.
 McConnell Family Foundation, the Ontario Trillium Foundation and the Canada Council for the Arts, as well as a VIA Rail sponsorship towards some train fares.

 Jumblies spent two years delivering collaborative workshops across Ontario and Canada, and the Train of Thought themes, relationships and portable activities emerged from this process.
 All of the hosts for the Train of Thought stops were partners in Jumblies cross-country workshops.

 Our route was, therefore, idiosyncratic and uneven – crossing mostly Southern Canada, spending most time in Ontario and missing many wonderful and significant places.
 Our shifting travelling troupe was limited by funds, time and space on trains and other vehicles.
 In true community arts spirit, our desire to include everyone was both sincere and impossible.